 Grants are given to students who are future leaders in supply chain management, to help fast-track students into the profession.
 Funds students in their senior year.
 Scholars who will graduate in the fall semester will receive $5,000 and spring graduates will receive $10,000.

 Award Value: Awards up to $10,000 tuition assistance, executive mentoring, junior mentoring and networking through presentation at the ISM International Annual Conference and participation in the ISM Power Conference a year after college graduation.

 |ACFE Ritchie-Jennings Memorial Scholarship Program||

 Provides a one-time scholarship to students with a major or minor in accounting, business administration, finance or criminal justice and who wish to pursue a career in an anti-fraud profession.

-Award Value: One-year scholarship paid directly to the university of one $10,000 scholarship, two $5,000 scholarships, four $2,500 scholarships or twenty-three $1,000 scholarships plus a one-year ACFE Student Associate membership.
+Award Value: One-year scholarships, in amounts ranging from $1,000 to $10,000, paid directly to the university plus a one-year ACFE Student Associate membership.